The difference we make

 But the world is also changing in tough ways.
 And too many young people are going into an adult world under-equipped with the resilience, self-belief and social confidence they need to make a decent life for themselves.
 Sea Cadets has the skills to change this.

 Many teenagers arrive at Sea Cadets excited at the prospect of all the adventures and activities they can have with us.
 And they’re brilliant fun.
 But quickly they see the depth of what they can gain here for their future and they grab it with both hands!

 You can literally see the difference Sea Cadets can make.
-In how our teenagers hold themselves, welcome new people, and support each other.
+In how they hold themselves, welcome new people, and support each other.
 How they listen better in school, aren’t offended by constructive feedback, and get on with teachers.
-And how composed they are in that precious first job or college or university interview.

 Sea Cadets leaves us like this:

 - With positive habits and thinking

 See what cadets say about how Sea Cadets makes a big difference in daily teenage life.

 Sea Cadets find: